 The second was to find our future home in the region by narrowing down the small towns we might want to live in.

 From the very first day we arrived in Bryson City NC, we knew that we could live there.

-Offering a rich mixture of nature (see: majestic mountains, waterfalls, and the Tuckasegee River), culture (Appalachian and Native American), and history, the tiny town of around 1,800 residents offers a lot of things to do.
+Offering a rich mixture of nature (see: the Great Smokies, waterfalls, and the Tuckasegee River), culture (Appalachian and Native American), and history, the tiny town of around 1,800 residents offers a lot of things to do.

 We also loved the myriad accommodations options.
 From rental cabins and historic inns to upscale lofts located right in the heart of town, there are an array of great places to stay in Bryson City NC.

 Read on for our review of the Oconaluftee Loft (where we stayed), which is part of the “Aloft In The Smokies” stable and offered stunning sunrise views as we sipped morning coffee from the La Dolce Vita Coffeehouse.